 Am I eligible?

-To become a language assistant in China, you must:
+To teach English in China you must:

 - fulfil the general eligibility criteria